There are some people who will tell you that writing a children’s book is really easy. I mean – they’re shorter than books for adults, right?

 How To Write A Children’s Book In 10 Steps:

-Writing books for children isn’t an easy way out.
-In fact, there are a whole host of new things you have to consider when writing for children that wouldn’t cross the mind of an adult novelist.
+Writing books for children isn’t an easy alternative to writing a long adult novel - in fact writing a book in fewer words is harder than churning out a lengthy tome.
+There are a whole host of new things you have to consider when writing for children that wouldn’t cross the mind of an adult novelist.

 How do I know?
 Well, I’ve been writing books for children and young adults since I was just a kid myself.
 When I began, I thought it was going to be easy, too.
 Three dead books, over fifty rejections and fourteen years later – I realised that it was a whole lot harder than it looks.